xy7313/xy7313.github.io/_posts/2017-04-06-Start-with-JAVA3.md

 ## Serialization
 1. Objects are temporary, files are permanent.
 When we want to write object to file, we serialize the object first.
 2. Example:
-    1. we have a class A, which implements Serialization, if not implements this mock interface, our writing can not succeed.
+    1. we have a class A, which implements Serializable, if not implements this mock interface, our writing can not succeed.
     ```
-    class A implements Serialization{
+    class A implements Serializable{
             private int id;
             private String name;
             A(){